Associate of Science in Physical Therapist Assistant (AS)

 - 2.5 or higher GPA on combined biology prerequisites: BIOL 030 Human Anatomy - 4 semester units including a lab component; BIOL 031 Human Physiology - 4 semester units including a lab component.

 - A minimum grade of “C” in all prerequisite courses is required.
 Please be advised that a “C” in all prerequisites courses does not meet the 2.5 minimum GPA requirements.
+Students are ranked for admission based on grades in Human Anatomy and Human Physiology.

 - No more than one repetition of any biology course is allowed.
 "W" counts as a repeat.